odpi/egeria/open-metadata-implementation/adapters/open-connectors/governance-daemon-connectors/open-lineage-connectors/open-lineage-janus-connector/README.md

 ---
+ - Standalone JanusGraph server

-For the standalone JanusGraph server the following configuration needs to be provided:
+In order to have the client connect to a standalone database, the following configuration needs to be provided:

 ```
  "connectorProviderClassName" : "org.odpi.openmetadata.openconnectors.governancedaemonconnectors.openlineageconnectors.janusconnector.graph.LineageGraphRemoteConnectorProvider"
 ```

 Setting `remote.schemaManagement.enable` `true`  will set up the schema for the remote JanusGraph server, configuring the vertex labels and indexes used .

+The `configurationProperties` provided are passed to the Gremlin driver when creating a session.
+More details about the options available can be found on tinkerpop [configuration section](https://tinkerpop.apache.org/docs/current/reference/#_configuration).

 Example:
 ```